 Religious liberty for Adventists is the antidote to syncretistic ecumenism.
-It is a call to embrace truth with the inalienable freedom of conscience, freedom of religion or belief, freedom to express publicly one’s beliefs, freedom to invite others to share one’s convictions or to join one’s community of faith.
+It is a call to embrace the truth with the inalienable freedom of conscience, freedom of religion or belief, freedom to express publicly one’s beliefs, and freedom to invite others to share one’s convictions or to join one’s community of faith.

 Ecumenism Up Close

 A subtle cluster of interrelated topics in the arena of interchurch and interfaith relations that needs much clarity is the issue of unity, visible unity, and ecumenism.
 Other words are sometimes brought into the conversation as if they mean the same thing.
 They are “collaboration,” “partnership,” and “interchurch (or interfaith) dialogue.”

 The word “ecumenism” is used differently in various contexts.
 The word can refer to unity among the world’s Christian churches, but people usually use it to describe a general sense of cordial relations, dialogue, or partnership for a project.